-The U.S. Postal Service will not use the name (sometimes spelled Hell-Fer-Sartin), but named post offices Osha, Omarsville, and Kaliopi at different times.
+The U.S. Postal Service will not use the name (sometimes spelled Hell-Fer-Sartin).

 Satan's Kingdom State Recreation Area is near the town of New Hartford, Connecticut.
-Just east of town is an area called Satan’s Kingdom, so called because of the rough and marginalized characters who lived there.
+Just east of town is an area called Satan’s Kingdom, named for the rough and marginalized characters who lived there in the past.
 The signs designating the recreational area are often stolen because of the name.

-Transylvania, Louisiana got its name from Dr. W. L. Richards, an early landowner in the area.
+Transylvania, Louisiana got its name from Dr. W. L. Richards, an early plantation owner in the area.
 He named the town after Transylvania University, the college he attended in Lexington, Kentucky.
-But an honest history of the name didn’t stop legends of hauntings from growing up around the community.
-The town has a sense of humor about its name: They’ve painted a bat on their water tower.
+But not even an honest history of the name could stop legends of hauntings from popping up around the community.
+The town has a sense of humor about its name, even painting a bat on their water tower.
 And being near the Louisiana swamplands, bats are heroes, as they eat mosquitos.
-Many gift shops sell Dracula figurines and merchandise as souvenirs.
+Many Transylvania gift shops sell Dracula figurines and merchandise as souvenirs.

 A version of this story ran in 2014; it has been updated for 2022.